10 Reasons Why I’m Completely Unimpressed with Your Bad Resume

 This should probably be number one of my pet peeves.
 If you can’t proofread a document as important as your resume, it tells me you won’t be careful with the work you do for me either.
 What surprises me is that the people who have typos on their resumes often also state that they are “detail oriented.”
 Yeah, right.
 I can’t state this strongly enough: Have someone proofread your resume!
 Otherwise, it’s headed to the compost pile.

-8. You list your high school under Education
+8. You list your high school

 We’re all adults here.
 If you did any post high school education, do not list your high school on your resume.
 I assume if you went to college that you went to high school.
 I don’t care that you were on the varsity debate team in 1984 at Central High.
 Move on.
-This is headed to the dustbin.

 9. You don’t list your technology skills